kedro-org/kedro-community/kedro-training/README.md

 # Kedro Training

 This repository contains training materials that will teach you how to use [Kedro](https://github.com/quantumblacklabs/kedro/).
-This content is based on the [Spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html) specified in our documentation.
+This content is based on the [Spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html) using Kedro 0.15.8 specified in our documentation.

 ## Scenario